SonGoku-2000/butano-traduction-converter/README.md

 This is a tool that helps with the implementation of translations using butane.
 It supports sprites, regular_bg, affine_bg and strings.

+An example of how to use it is provided in the “traduction_tool_example” folder, to use it you should put the example in the “games” or “examples” folder of butano and run the command make

 ## traduction_converter.py
 This is the main file that takes care of converting files to a more manageable format.